The Idea Competition for Cardiff University Students

 *Cardiff University alumni are eligible to enter the competition in the ventures category for up to five years after graduating.

 The competition is split into 3 different categories based on the level of development of the idea being entered.
 The categories are IDEA, PLAN and VENTURES.
-A winner and runner up will be selected from each category, making seven winners all together.
+A winner and runner up will be selected from each category.
 All entrants are expected to make their submissions using the forms provided before the deadline date.
 All received applications will go through a shortlisting process and those shortlisted will then have the opportunity to present their applications to a panel of judges.

 There are 3 categories, or entry levels, to pick from to allow entries at different stages of their development.
 These levels are IDEAS, PLAN &VENTURES.